zyzisyz/flow_sre/README.md

 When we finish data preparation, we can get a `feats.npz` file, which contain audio Mel-features and labels(speakers)

-What's more, `ark2npz.py` also convert the string label(speaker) to int datatype label, and the label of the first speaker is 0.
+What's more, `ark2npz.py` also convert the string label to int label, and the label of the first speaker is 0.

 ```
 .